-The examinations listed in this log are a reflection of the requirements from ASAR for graduate Sonographers.
+The examinations listed in this log reflect the requirements from ASAR for graduate Cardiac Sonographers.
 It is acknowledged that this list is not exhaustive but is enough for the student to be able to demonstrate that they meet these requirements.